sergey-shandar/public/notes/dweb/digital-space.md

 - Support for multiple trusted time-stamp authorities.
 - Support for decentralized trusted time-stamps, such as blockchain with a consensus algorithm.

-Signed and timestamp data is immutable and called a **source of truth**.
-Any data generated from the source of truth is called derived data and can mutated and used for search optimization.
+Signed and timestamp data is immutable and called a source of truth.
+Any data generated from the source of truth is called derived data and can be mutated and used for search optimization and other purposes.

 ## 5. Right to Name and Define